steveloughran/engineering-proposals/refactoring-s3a.md

 * The `S3AReadOpContext` to cover the context of a read has been able to evolve well and adapt to supporting S3 Select input streams alongside the classic one.

 * `WriteOperationsHelper`.
-It's evolved, but has grown as the internal API for operations which write data into S3: the `S3ABlockOutputStream`, the committers, now the S3A Implementation of the Multipart Upload API.
+It has evolved, but has grown as the internal API for operations which write data into S3: the `S3ABlockOutputStream`, the committers, now the S3A Implementation of the Multipart Upload API.
     This shows the benefit of having a private API which works at the store level, yet is still wrapped by S3Guard, knows about encryption, what to do after you materialize a file,...

 * Collecting statistics for different streams, merging them into the central statistics;
 making visible through `InputStream.toString()` and using in tests to ensure the cost of operations doesn't increase.

+Those statistics are now being picked up by Impala to be used in their statistics and performance tuning.

 * The `DurationInfo` logging of the duration of potentially slow operations.
   Currently mostly for the new commit calls, but extensible with ease.
 (This is now in hadoop-common via HADOOP-16093)